carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 ~~~
 {: .output}

-EPSG codes are great for succinctly representing a particular Coordinate Reference System.
-But what if we want to see information about the CRS.
-For that, we can use `pyproj`.
+EPSG codes are great for succinctly representing a particular coordinate reference system.
+But what if we want to see information about the CRS?
+For that, we can use `pyproj`, a library for representing and working with coordinate reference systems.

 ~~~
 from pyproj import CRS
-epsg = surface_HARV.rio.crs.to_epsg()
+epsg = surface_HARV.rio.crs.epsg
 crs = CRS(epsg)
 crs
 ~~~